onedata/onedata-acceptance/README.md

 For more information about Python debugger see : [pdb documentation](https://docs.python.org/3/library/pdb.html)

-In test scenario you can add `When trace` step, which works exactly the same, and stops test between steps.
+In test scenario you can add `(Given-When-Then) trace` step, which works exactly the same, and stops test between steps.

 # Known issues